LinkedInLearning/learning-flutter-3009709/README.md

-# Learning Flutter: Build for Multiple Platforms
+# Flutter Essential Training: Build for Multiple Platforms
-This is the repository for the LinkedIn Learning course `Learning Flutter: Build for Multiple Platforms`.
+This is the repository for the LinkedIn Learning course Flutter Essential Training: Build for Multiple Platforms.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Flutter Essential Training: Build for Multiple Platforms][lil-thumbnail-url]

+In this course, Pooja Bhaumik covers everything a complete beginner needs to get started using Dart and Flutter.
+Pooja begins with some basic concepts of Dart that you need to understand before using the Flutter framework.
+Next, she introduces you to Flutter, including Flutter resources that are available, as well as how to install and set up Flutter, select the best version to use, define the anatomy of a Flutter project, and more.
+Pooja goes over the basic building blocks of Flutter UI, such as building widgets, aligning and placing elements, building dynamic lists, breaking down design into code, and more.
+She covers interactivity in depth, then goes into everything you need to know about Pubspec.
+Pooja explains synchronous and asynchronous functions, Postman, the JsonSerializable package, FutureBuilder, and other useful innovations.
+After discussing how to work with data, Pooja recommends some next steps and points out how you can learn more from Flutter documentation.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.